Peter Brock: The Peter Brock Foundation

 He announced to a packed race track he was forming 'The Peter Brock Foundation', a philanthropic organisation funded by corporate sponsors and donations from the public.
 Aimed at disadvantaged youth and others experiencing difficulties in Australia.
 As of 2021 the Foundation still continues operating and has financed many activities and people.

 Standing in community

-As the lead driver for the Holden Dealer Team in a succession of both 6- and 8-cylinder Holden Toranas and, later, V8 Commodores, Brock became a household name that transcended motor racing as he emerged to be one of the best-known modern Australia and New Zealand racing drivers, spoken of with the same reverence as Formula One World Champions Jack Brabham, Alan Jones and Denny Hulme.
+As the lead driver for the Holden Dealer Team in a succession of both 6- and 8-cylinder Holden Toranas and, later, V8 Commodores, Brock became a household name in Australasian motor racing.
+He was spoken of in the same company as Formula One World Champions Jack Brabham, Alan Jones and Denny Hulme.

 In 1986, Brock was crowned King of Moomba by the Melbourne-based festival committee.

+Brock was a strong supporter of the Liberal Party of Australia and appeared in election advertisements for Primer Minister Malcolm Fraser.
+His race cars were sponsored by radio station 3XY which at the time was owned by the Liberal Party.
+Federal Liberal Minister for Tourism Fran Bailey delivered a eulogy at his state funeral noting his support for her election campaigns.

 His public standing was dented by controversy over his promotion of the "Energy Polariser" and domestic violence allegations levelled by an ex-wife, with calls to keep him out of the Australian Motor Sport Hall of Fame.